 - On 20 September, the Riksbank raised the key interest rate by 1 percentage point to 1.75%.
 This is the largest increase since the inflation target was introduced in the mid-90s.
 This has led to raised market interest rates and increased uncertainty for households and companies.

-Read more on pages 4 and 7
+Read more on pages 4 and 7 - The housing market continues to show clear signs of slowing.
+Housing prices fell on a broad front across the entire country during the quarter.

-- Net interest income grew to SEK 1,155 million (1,088), mainly due to higher lending and deposit volumes.
+Read more on page 8 - Positive growth continued in lending and deposits.
+Total lending increased 1.5% to SEK 498.6 billion (491.3) during the quarter.
+Total deposits increased 10.8% to SEK 171.0 billion (154.4). - Net interest income grew to SEK 1,155 million (1,088), mainly due to higher lending and deposit volumes.
 This was, to date, the highest net interest income for a single quarter.
 Read more on page 14 - Credit losses totalled SEK 20 million (12) and pertained mainly to increased credit loss allowances related to the disbursement of building credits as well as to risk migrations in the retail segment due to increased interest expenses for households.
-Read more on page 14

 - During the first quarter of 2022, a new line item was added in the income statement, imposed fees.
 Imposed fees include the new Swedish risk tax as well as the resolution fee that was previously reported in net interest income.
-The risk tax totalled SEK 65 million (65) and the resolution fee amounted to SEK 46 million (44) for the third quarter.
-Read more on page 14 - Operating profit grew 15.3% to SEK 739 million (641), primarily due to an increased net interest income and a more positive outcome for net income from financial transactions.
-Read more on page 14 - The return on equity amounted to 11.7% (10.4) and the C/l ratio was 29.4% (32.7).
+The risk tax totalled SEK 65 million (65) and the resolution fee amounted to SEK 46 million (44) for the third quarter. - Operating profit grew 15.3% to SEK 739 million (641), primarily due to an increased net interest income and a more positive outcome for net income from financial transactions. - Read more on page 14 - The return on equity amounted to 11.7% (10.4) and the C/I ratio was 29.4% (32.7).
 Return on equity, excluding the risk tax, amounted to 12.7%.

-Read more on page 14 - SBAB's capital and liquidity position remains strong.
+Read more on page 14

+- SBAB's capital and liquidity position remains strong.
 The CET1 capital ratio was 12.8% (12.7) at the end of the quarter.

-Read more on page 18
+- Read more on page 18

-Total lending Q3 2022, SEK bn

-Total deposits Q3 2022, SEK bn
+Total lending Q3 2022, SEK bn Total deposits Q3 2022,

-11.7% Return on equity, Q3 2022
+Return on equity,

--0.02% Credit loss ratio, 12.7% Return on equity, excl. risk tax, Q3 2022
+Credit loss ratio,

+Return on equity, excl. risk tax, Q3 2022

-29.4% C/I ratio, Q3 2022
+C/I ratio,